Updated: Dec 3, 2020

 And then we had the Great Recession.
 And, most people, especially the baby boomers, had never been through a huge economic crisis.
 They’d been through some minor downturns where the stock market corrected, or interest rates went into inflation, or gas prices soared, but never had been through a six-year recession.
 And, you know, that was one of those things where you just have to say, Hey, there’s light at the end of the tunnel.
 My mom used to say, “Keep walking through the darkness and you will eventually find light.”
 And so you have to keep walking through the darkness because eventually you’ll find light.
 And I think that’s where we are today.

 When you get in a crisis like this, I think profit goes out the window.
-Your first concern always has to be the safety of your staff and your residence.
+Your first concern always has to be the safety of your staff and your residents.
 And so we assigned process owners for all the vital issues, like technology, PPE (personal protective equipment) acquisition, communication strategy, people who looked into disinfecting protocols, people who work with the CDC, people who work with all our local research agencies.
-And, in fact, Seattle has some of the most phenomenal research agencies in the world.
-The Gates Foundation, the Fred Hutchinson Society, University of Washington, they do all the institutional modeling for the White House.
+And, in fact, Seattle has some of the most phenomenal research agencies in the world, including the Fred Hutchinson Society, University of Washington, and the Institute of Disease Modeling (IDM), some of which provide institutional modeling for the White House.
 So, we started contacting these people, and said, “We want to be the smartest company and the safest company United States around COVID.
 How do we do that?”

 And so, one of the things we did was form a virus council (the Aegis Living Coronavirus Advisory Council).
 We went out and got some of the smartest, most intellectual professionals around on this subject and we formed this council of seven people, including virologists, people who are working on vaccines, psychologists, geriatric specialists, and even a traditional Chinese medicine physician (because herbs have been a big treatment in China with helping people survive COVID).
 So we formed this very eclectic virus council.
 And it’s been brilliant.